kestra-io/docs/content/blogs/2023-10-05-announcing-Kestra-funding-to-build-the-universal-open-source-orchestrator.md

 ## What's Coming Next

-The introduction of a SaaS offering is among our upcoming milestones, further simplifying the user experience by removing initial setup complexities.
-This will serve as an additional option alongside our existing solutions, catering to a wider range of user needs.
+The introduction of a fully-managed offering is among our upcoming milestones, further simplifying the user experience by removing the complexity of managing infrastructure.
+This will serve as an additional option alongside our existing [Kestra Enterprise](url) solution.

 We're also planning to expand and refine features that facilitate intra-organizational collaboration and improve operational efficiency.